 My work often explores subjects related to gender, power, and mythology.
 I work mainly in mixed media, often through labour intensive processes; the visual complexity of which serves as a physical embodiment of the nuances of my works’ themes.
-A lot of my work stems from a fascination with lines.
-I find it fascinating how this basic component of complex forms can be so ambiguously loaded with meaning.
+A lot of my work is grounded in a fascination with lines.
+I find it intriguing how this basic component of complex forms can be so ambiguously loaded with meaning.
 A line can connect and separate, enclose and exclude, direct and misdirect, all at the same time.
-I believe in creating art that ultimately stimulates conversation and encourages thoughtful considers both have the potential to influence and provoke one another.
-My work is committed to exploring that ageless relationship, with my personal experiences and observations serving as a conduit’
+I view the technique I work with as a three-dimensional manifestation of lines, creating pockets of light and shadow.
+I believe in creating art that ultimately stimulates conversation and encourages thoughtful consideration, as both have the potential to influence and provoke one another.
+My work is committed to exploring that ageless relationship, with my personal experiences and observations serving as a conduit.’

 – Ayobola Kekere-Ekun

 The Cultural Dysmorphia series seeks to explore the construct of culture and how women navigate the patriarchal space that is Nigeria, through a series of female portraits.
 The term “Dysmorphia” is coined from a mental disorder called Body dysmorphic disorder (BDD), which is characterised by an erroneous fixation on a perceived flaw of one’s own body.
 As a result, I coined the term “Cultural Dysmorphia” to address the disconnect between how the average Nigerian views his or her society and the how collective behaviours actually shape society’s reality.